 The Minnesota Department of Natural Resources makes no representation or warranties, express or implied, with respect to the reuse of data provided herewith, regardless of its format or the means of its transmission.
 There is no guarantee or representation to the user as to the accuracy, currency, suitability, or reliability of this data for any purpose.
 The user accepts the data 'as is', and assumes all risks associated with its use.
 By accepting this data, the user agrees not to transmit this data or provide access to it or any part of it to another party unless the user shall include with the data a copy of this disclaimer.
 The Minnesota Department of Natural Resources assumes no responsibility for actual or consequential damage incurred as a result of any user's reliance on this data.

 The intent of the data is to display significant deposits for the purposes of land-use decisions for aggregate resource conservation.
 Aggregate resources are mapped, and continue to be mapped, at a countywide scale at 1:50,000 for sand and gravel resources and at 1:100,000 for crushed stone resources.
 Therefore, this viewer is set to display data at a countywide level, and not at a site-specific level to view single parcels of land.

 This site makes use of pop-up windows.
-If you cannot view query results or metadata you will need to disable your browser's pop-up blocker.
+If you query results or metadata do not appear as expected, you may need to disable your browser's pop-up blocker.